L5080/gitlearning/readme.md

 # Repository address

-The repository is accessible with a browser through (https://github.com/L5080/gitlearning.git)
+The repository is accessable with a browser through (https://github.com/L5080/gitlearning.git)

 The repository can be cloned with
 ```